FHuppertz/SEE_WS2025/README.md

-# R&D Project Report Latex Template
+# SEE Report Group 1
 The report used the template for R&D project reports in the Autonomous Systems master's program at Hochschule Bonn-Rhein-Sieg, using the `IEEETran` class.

 ## Prerequisites